ARitz-Cracker/solana-experiments/README.md

 	* Along with its required accounts and intermediary token
 * Perform a swap between the 2 test accounts
 * Have a test account depoist and withdraw funds

-note: While start.sh should be compatible with standard `sh`, it depends on `grep -P`, which may not be available in all enviroments